Netflix/vizceral/USAGE.md

 # objectHovered

-The `objectHovered` event is fired whenever a mouse hovers over a `node` or `connection` object.
+The `objectHovered` event is fired whenever on mouseover on a 'node' or 'connection' .
+`object.type` will be either 'node' or 'connection'.
 In case another 'node' or 'connection' is already in focus (because of click/highlight event), then this event won't be triggered.

-# objectHighlighted

-The `objectHighlighted` event is fired whenever an object is highlighted.
-`object.type` will be either 'node' or 'connection'

 **Properties**

--   `object` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** The object that has been highlighted, or the highlighted object that has been updated.
+-   `object` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** The object that has been hovered,

 # constructor